rivt-info/rivtinfo.github.io/docs/_sources/rivt.md.txt

 functions which generate files in GitHub Flavored Markdown (GFM) and PDF formats respectively.

-rivt works with documents of all sizes; from single files to extensive reports including hundreds of files.
+rivt works with documents of all sizes - from single files to extensive reports including hundreds of files.
 Multi-file reports are structured through a tri-level folder structure explained here <a href="rivt-doc.html">here</a>.